Yi512He/BenchMarking/README.md

 where `host` is the IP address of the server.

 The result will be saved to `socket.txt`.
+The format is similar to `pipe.txt`.

 If you wish to run stand-alone experiment, run the corresponding command for hints, such as `./tcpt` (for TCP throughput) and `./udpl` (for UDP latency).